 What are some fun facts about Pi?

-Most people memorize Pi as 3.14, but computers have calculated Pi to 22 trillion digits!
+- Most people memorize Pi as 3.14, but computers have calculated Pi to 22 trillion digits!
 (What Pi Day number do you stop at?)

 When was Pi Day first celebrated?